wonkystuff/wonkystuff.github.io/arduino/examples.md

 This program is handy also for testing that your environment is set up correctly and you're able to reprogram the Core1.

+Since we are only concerned with switching the LED on and off, and are not too bothered about speed, we are using the standard arduino `digitalWrite` functions.
+More about output later!

 ## Variable blink

 This sketch extends the _Blink_ sketch, adding some control over